AnryYang/anryyang.github.io/_pages/about.md

 <!-- News
 ======
+- Apr 29, 2022: I received a honorable mention for the outstanding PC members in TheWebConf 2022
+- Apr 29, 2022: My paper "Efficient and Effective Similarity Search over Bipartite Graphs" was nominated for the best paper award in TheWebConf 2022
 - Jan 14, 2022: One paper "Efficient and Effective Similarity Search over Bipartite Graphs" has been accepted by TheWebConf 2022
 - Dec 14, 2021: One paper "Scalable and Effective Bipartite Network Embedding" has been accepted by SIGMOD 2022
 - Aug 09, 2021: Our paper titled "Scaling Attributed Network Embedding to Massive Graphs" was selected as the best research paper in VLDB 2021 -->